timfpark/viaduct/README.md

 }
 ```

-As our data engineering team adds versions of the dataset, they then add a tag for the latest dataset:
+Our data engineering team can then produce new immutable versions of the dataset, say at captures/2018-07-12 and then add a tag for the latest dataset that points to it with:

 ```
-$ viaduct tag soccer set 20180712T00000 20180712T00000
+$ viaduct tag soccer set 2018-07-12 2018-07-12
-$ viaduct tag soccer set latest 20180712T00000
+$ viaduct tag soccer set latest 2018-07-12
 ```

 Then, in the data scientist notebook example above, we can use the latest tag to always select the latest version of the dataset.